skyfreezer/Skys_Tools/README.md

 # Sky Tools
-A Set of tools to help with editing avatars for VRChat
+A set of tools to help with editing avatars for VRChat

 ## How to Install
 You can install from the latest unity package located [HERE](https://github.com/skyfreezer/Skys_Tools/releases/)<br>